FT Deutschland faces closure as media woes hit Germany

 A G+J spokesman declined to comment.

 The FTD, salmon-pink like its British namesake, has a daily circulation of about 102,000.
-It was founded as a joint venture with Pearson (PSON.L), but the publisher of the Financial Times sold its 50 percent stake to its German partner in 2008.
+It was founded as a joint venture with Pearson, but the publisher of the Financial Times sold its 50 percent stake to its German partner in 2008.

 The paper shook up the German print landscape in 2000 with its modern design, international perspective and free-wheeling journalism style.